kimurash/voice-actor-recognition/README.md

 # voice-actor-recognition
-an attempt to recognize 100 voice actors
+An attempt to recognize 100 voice actors